My Approach to Helping

 My profile states that I work with "men's issues!"
 So the question I'm often asked is, "how are men's issues different than woman's issues?"
 The men I've seen in my office over many years have taught me that those issues aren't necessarily different; however, the ways in which men have learned to cope with the challenges of growing up and of being an adult in our society are often a bit different.
 If you're a man struggling with anger, conflict, and way too much stress, I encourage you to take that first step and give me a call.
 I'd be happy to answer your questions, explain how I work, and give you a chance to see if you'd like to make that first appointment.

 Relapse Prevention: If you are in recovery, doing well, but concerned that now there might be some other issues arising in your life that could threaten that solid recovery, I can help.
-If you are having difficulty reconnecting with family and friends (the ones you really want in your life!), if you are now struggling to understand and manage your stress and anger, I can help.
 I encourage you to check out my website and to give me a call, if you'd like some more information about how we can work together on maintaining your sobriety.

 On the Fence About Going to Therapy?